 When pitching in-flights, all other standard freelance travel writing rules of engagement apply.
 Be sure to read and study the magazine’s Writer's Guidelines (or Submissions Guidelines) if available.

-The guidelines explain the kind of stories the editors want including their length and style.
-These guidelines are very helpful when you’re considering what stories to pitch.
+The guidelines explain the types of stories the editors want including their length and style.
+These guidelines are very helpful when you’re considering what travel stories to pitch.

 Mark Andrews shared this insight: “Guidelines for airline mags are even more difficult to get hold of than for regular magazines.
 They don’t usually have a link on their website.
 Airlines in the U.S. are better at giving guidelines than elsewhere.”